benmmurphy/java_sprockets/README.md

 #Info

-We use bundler install gems and package them up into a jar file in the lib directory.
-If you save the contents of this file you don't need to install jruby.
+We use bundler install gems.
+If you save the contents of the WEB-INF/gems directory you don't need to install jruby.
 JRuby is only necessary to run bundler.